CosmoLike/cocoa/README.md

         # --------------------------------------------------------------------------------------
         #export COSMOLIKE_DEBUG_MODE=1

 The first step in debugging cocoa is to define the `COCOA_OUTPUT_VERBOSE` and `COSMOLIKE_DEBUG_MODE` flags to obtain a more detailed output.
 The second step consists of reruning the particular script that failed.
 The scripts `setup_cocoa_installation_packages` and `compile_external_modules` run many things.
 It may be advantageous to run only the routine that failed.
-To do that, first go to the `cocoa` main folder and start the cocoa environment

-    $(cocoa) cd ./cocoa/Cocoa
-    $(cocoa) source start_cocoa

-Look at the scripts in the `installation_scripts` folder.
-If, for example, the compilation of CAMB Boltzmann code fails, then run

-    $(cocoa)(.local) source ./installation_scripts/compile_camb
+For further information, see the appendix [FAQ: How to compile the Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).

 If you can fix the issue, rerun `setup_cocoa_installation_packages` and `compile_external_modules` to ensure all installation scripts are called and the installation is complete.

-### Additional Notes for experts and developers <a name="additional_notes"></a>

-:books::books: *Additional Notes for experts and developers on Installation of Cocoa's required packages via Conda* :books::books:

-- For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](#ml_emulators) provides additional commands for installing the necessary packages.

-- We provide a docker image named "whovian-cocoa" that facilitates cocoa installation on Windows and MacOS.
-For further instructions, refer to the Appendix [Run cocoa on your laptop - The "whovian-cocoa" docker container](#appendix_jupyter_whovian).

-We assume here that the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual) so that conda environments can be created.
-If this is not the case, refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.

-- The conda installation method should be the chosen installation method in the overwhelming majority of cases.
-In the rare cases the user cannot work with conda, refer to the Appendix [Installation of Cocoa's required packages without conda](#required_packages_cache) as it contains instructions for a much slower but conda-independent installation method.

-:books::books: *Additional Notes for experts and developers on Installation of Cobaya base code* :books::books:

-- If the user wants to compile only a subset of these packages, then refer to the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separately](#appendix_compile_separately).

-- Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via ssh keys and use the command instead.

-        $(cocoa) git clone git@github.com:CosmoLike/cocoa.git cocoa

-- Our scripts never install packages on `$HOME/.local` as that would make them global to the user.
-All requirements for Cocoa are installed at

-        Cocoa/.local/bin
-        Cocoa/.local/include
-        Cocoa/.local/lib
-        Cocoa/.local/share

-This behavior enables users to work on multiple instances of Cocoa simultaneously similar to what was possible with [CosmoMC](https://github.com/cmbant/CosmoMC).

-:books::books: *Additional Notes for experts and developers on Running Cobaya Examples* :books::books:

-- We offer the flag `COCOA_RUN_EVALUATE` as an alias (syntax-sugar) for `mpirun -n 1 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=4 cobaya-run`.

-- We offer the flag `COCOA_RUN_MCMC` as an alias (syntax-sugar) for `mpirun -n 4 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=4 cobaya-run`.

-- Additional explanations about our `mpirun` flags: Why the `--mca btl vader,tcp,self` flag?
-Conda-forge developers don't [compile OpenMPI with Infiniband compatibility](https://github.com/conda-forge/openmpi-feedstock/issues/38).

-- Additional explanations about our `mpirun` flags: Why the `--bind-to core:overload-allowed --map-by numa:pe=${OMP_NUM_THREADS}` flag?
-This flag enables efficient hybrid MPI + OpenMP runs on NUMA architecture.

-- Additional explanations about the `start_cocoa`/`stop_cocoa` scripts: Why did we choose to create two separate bash environments `(cocoa)` and `(.local)`?
-Users should be able to manipulate multiple Cocoa instances seamlessly, which is particularly useful when running chains in one instance while experimenting with code development in another.
-Consistency of the environment across all Cocoa instances is crucial, and the start_cocoa/stop_cocoa scripts handle the loading and unloading of environmental path variables for each Cocoa.

-### How do you run cocoa on your laptop?
+### :interrobang: FAQ: How do you run cocoa on your laptop?
 The docker container named *whovian-cocoa* <a name="appendix_jupyter_whovian"></a>

 We provide the docker image [whovian-cocoa](https://hub.docker.com/r/vivianmiranda/whovian-cocoa) to facilitate the installation of Cocoa on Windows and MacOS.
 This appendix assumes the users already have the docker engine installed on their local PC.
 For instructions on installing the docker engine in specific operating systems, please refer to [Docker's official documentation](https://docs.docker.com/engine/install/).

-To download and run the container for the first time, type:
+To download, name it `cocoa2023`, and run the container for the first time, type:

          docker run --platform linux/amd64 --hostname cocoa --name cocoa2023 -it -p 8080:8888 -v $(pwd):/home/whovian/host/ -v ~/.ssh:/home/whovian/.ssh:ro vivianmiranda/whovian-cocoa